top of page

 The Wizards' War

-Is one of the greatest enigmas in all the kingdoms.
-Concealing a secret that spans decades, the Princess presents many facets.
-While she appears delicate, gracious, and astute in the Throne Hall of Anuiönder, dealing with royal matters that have become burdens for her father, she also reveals herself as impetuous and fearless in front of the Iönderis, the Royal Cavalry of Anuiönder, also known as the "Silver Cavalry."
-Many who know Kaya believe that she has the ability to transform into two completely different people, depending on the situation she faces.
-Like her mother, Kaya possesses breathtaking beauty, with her blonde hair and blue eyes.
-Her body is slender and delicate yet strong and agile.
-Descending from the Third Lineage of Zoneash, the kingdom of Anuiönder, along with Kaya, had their histories changed thanks to the courage of Lord Zoneash in challenging his allegiance to King Juhl and confronting the system created by the First Lineages.
-Zoneash's actions shifted the perspectives of other lineages who were discontent with the socio-political situation in Anahkólion.
-Fearless and respected by those who disagreed with her position as interim ruler on the throne in place of her father, Lorondir, Kaya will surprise everyone when the Great War of her time begins.
+One of the greatest enigmas of all the realms is Kaya, the Princess of Anuiönder.
+Hiding a secret that spans decades, the Princess presents many facets.
+Just as she is delicate, cordial, and astute when in the Throne Hall of Anuiönder, addressing royal matters that have become grievances for her father, she also appears impetuous and fearless in front of the Iönderis, the Royal Cavalry of Anuiönder, also known as the "Silver Cavalry."
+To many who know Kaya, it is believed she has the ability to transform into two completely different people, depending on the situation at hand.
+Like her mother, Kaya possesses stunning beauty, with blonde hair and blue eyes.
+Her body is as slender and delicate as it is strong and agile.
+Descendant of the Third Lineage of Zoneash, the kingdom of Anuiönder, along with Kaya, had its stories altered due to the courage of Lord Zoneash in contesting his vassalage to King Juhl and confronting the system established by the First Lineages.
+Zoneash’s actions changed the perspective of other lineages that were unhappy with the sociopolitical situation in Anahkólion.
+Fearless and respected by those who disagreed with her position when she occupied the Throne as her father Lorondir’s regent, Kaya will surprise everyone when the Great War of her Time begins.

 The Wizards' War